 - Year of publication: 2017

-Thomas Crow’s No Idols: The Missing Theology of Art is the first title for Power Polemics, a series that puts art hard up against political and personal viewpoints from some of the leading thinkers and writers in the field today.
+Barbara Creed’s Stray: Human–Animal Ethics in the Anthropocene is the second title for Power Polemics, a series that puts art hard up against political and personal viewpoints from some of the leading thinkers and writers in the field today.

 About the author